 (2) A formal decision of the board is subject to judicial review pursuant to RCW 34.05.570.
 Judicial review is limited to the record of the proceedings before the board.
 This record includes a verbatim account of the hearing together with the evidence, pleadings, and documents submitted by the parties.
 In appeals from a decision of a board of equalization, the record also includes the decision of that board together with the evidence submitted to it pursuant to WAC 458-14-170.

 (3) An appeal may be converted from a formal to an informal proceeding at any time up to thirty days before the date of the hearing if the parties submit a notice signed by all parties of the intent to convert the proceedings.
+Informal proceedings are explained in WAC 456-10.

 WAC 456-09-015 Definitions.